Practice Fusion: Using an Electronic Health Record (EHR) to meet Indiana state mandates for certified e-prescribing for controlled substances (EPCS).

 An INSPECT report summarizes the ephedrine, pseudoephedrine or controlled substances a patient has been prescribed, the practitioner who prescribed them and the dispensing pharmacy where the patient obtained them.
 As stipulated by IC 35-48-7-8.1, licensed dispensers throughout Indiana—and out-of-state (non-resident) pharmacies licensed to dispense drugs in Indiana—are required to submit controlled substance prescription data to INSPECT every twenty-four (24) hours.

-Integrating INSPECT data within an Electronic Health Record (EHR) like Practice Fusion, provides a streamlined clinical workflow for providers.
-The EHR automatically initiates a patient query, validates the provider’s credentials in INSPECT and returns the patient’s prescription record directly within the provider’s EHR.
-The integration should seamlessly fit into the clinical workflow and allow for real-time or near real-time presentation of INSPECT data within the EHR.
+Although the integration between Practice Fusion and the Indiana PDMP is not yet available, integrating INSPECT data within an Electronic Health Record (EHR) like Practice Fusion, can help provide a streamlined clinical workflow for providers.
+An EHR that is integrated with the Indiana PDMP has the ability to automatically initiate a patient query, validate the provider’s credentials in INSPECT, and return the patient’s prescription record directly within the provider’s EHR.
+The integration would seamlessly fit into the clinical workflow and allow for near real-time presentation of INSPECT data within the EHR.

-To register for the Indiana PMP, visit https://indiana.pmpaware.net/identities/new
+To register for the Indiana PDMP, visit https://indiana.pmpaware.net/identities/new

 e-Prescribing allows a prescriber to use an EHR to:

 - Electronically route the prescription to the patient’s choice of pharmacy.

 e-Prescribing provides the following consumer benefits:

 - Lower healthcare costs for everyone involved.